Last updated on February 25th, 2024 at 09:43 am

 Winter terrain is the reason why these top-brand tires are really appreciated by drivers because they not only outclass low-quality tires in all-season dry and wet roads, but they are far ahead in performance in winter terrains.

-On light snow terrains, this tire provides comfort and response to the drivers, we did not able to test it on extreme winter terrains, as it is not most common in Florida.
+On light snow terrains, this tire provides comfort and response to the drivers; we were not able to test it on extreme winter terrains, as it is not most common in Florida.

-This tire will definitely won’t be great in deep snow terrains, not because it lacks a 3PMSF certificate, but due to the non-wintery tread design.
-If a tread would be a little wider, and a winter compound will be equipped in it, then this tire might be worth a try in deep snow terrains.
+This tire will definitely not be great in deep snow terrains, not because it lacks a 3PMSF certificate, but due to the non-wintery tread design.
+If a tread would be a little wider and a winter compound would be equipped in it, then this tire might be worth a try in deep snow terrains.

 As performance drops in wet conditions, there is no chance that it will be suitable in icy conditions, and on top of that, many drivers have also felt a lack of responsiveness on ice.